|The House of Scotland Ceilidh Band|

 'Cèilidh' is a word from the Gaelic meaning 'visit'.
 In the tradition of Scottish and Irish local communities, before TV and electronic media, villagers would gather at a neighbor's house or community hall and the participants take turns performing ... a fiddle solo, a poetic recitation, a song, a dance ... everyone present contributing something to the evening's entertainment.
 In contemporary Celtic culture, Ceilidh refers more generally to a 'party' - plenty of music, fun and good 'craic'.

-The House of Scotland Cèilidh Band rehearses twice a month on Sunday afternoons and performs at various House of Pacific Relations (Balboa Park) and Scottish/Celtic events throughout the year.
+The House of Scotland Cèilidh Band holds official rehearsals on the third Sunday of each month and performs at various House of Pacific Relations (Balboa Park) and Scottish/Celtic events throughout the year.

 The current lineup includes two fiddles, mandolin, accordion, recorder, guitar, bass, and percussion.

 © House of Scotland 2014